 Mouse nest example 1

-In this nest, we can see a number of baby mice, along with various materials used to construct the nest.
+In this nest, we can see several baby mice and various materials used to construct the nest.
 We can see feathers and pieces of paper have been used.

 Try to imagine what it will look like without the baby mice in.
-When you are looking for a mouse nest, it may or may not be full of mice.
+When looking for a mouse nest, it may or may not be full of mice.

 Mouse nest example 2

-In this mouse nest example, we can see the mother peering at the camera whilst protecting her littler.
+In this mouse nest example, we can see the mother peering at the camera while protecting her litter.

 The nest is made up of more materials this time.
 We can see twigs, wool (or maybe insulation material), leaves, and pieces of paper.
 Note there are a few mouse droppings in there too!
 They are not very hygienic.